Maple Hill claims 16th section title in 22 seasons

-ALBANY, N.Y.
-(NEWS10) — It was a big day for the Section 2 boys’ soccer, and one game stood above the rest.
+ALBANY, NY (NEWS10) — It was a big day for the Section II boys soccer, and one game stood above the rest.
 No. 2 Maple Hill and top-seeded Voorheesville battled for the Class C championship Saturday afternoon, and the Wildcats pounced early.

 Dillon Halvax scored the game’s first goal to put Maple Hill up 1-0 in the first half.
 Minutes later, Halvax struck again, scoring his second goal of the game and extending the Wildcat’s lead to 2-0.